-Over forty years ago, E. Paul Torrence conducted a study into children’s creativity, to find out if adult creative achievements could be predicted.
+Over forty years ago, E. Paul Torrance conducted a study into children’s creativity, to find out if adult creative achievements could be predicted.

 The study followed around four hundred children from kindergarten through top adulthood, observing how creativity blossomed in some situations and not in others.

 As some of his subjects reached adulthood, he recognised that children who grew to lead creative and happy lives shared certain characteristics.
 On the basis of this, Torrance developed the Manifesto for Children, to help both children and adults live more creatively and to use our strengths to create the careers we wanted when children.